antu-abrar/Game-not-changing/README.md

 # Game-not-changing
-New pera can't stop loving
+New pera can't stop loving.
+But pera will go down.
+Wait for it!
+B|